I only wanted to order Julia Donaldson's Room on the Broom book but there was…

 All babies learn by imitating other people, but they may particularly love to copycat older siblings.
 That's especially true with pretend play.
-Adele gives plenty of practice to her little sister and Leda mimics most of her behaviour.
-However, sometimes they swap roles and the one who becomes a copycat is Adele.
-That's what happened when we listened to Baby Shark with Leda.
-From then on the song has been part of our everyday life with plenty of running, singing, dancing and laughing.
+My older child gives plenty of practice to her little sister who mimics most of her behaviour.
+However, sometimes they swap roles and the one who becomes a copycat is the older one.
+That's what happened when we listened to Baby Shark.

 Baby Shark Storybook and Lapbook